 “Off The Record”

-If formal charges are not put through, the minor may still appear before an officer or judge to be lectured or press informal charges to the offender.
+If formal charges are not put through, the minor may still appear before an officer or judge for a lecture, or press informal charges to the offender.

-If charges are filed against your child, there are certain steps you can expect to see.
+If your child is facing criminal charges, there are certain steps you can expect to see.

 - Hearing: The court will take jurisdiction over the case or the judge will decide to try to minor as an adult.